jake-knerr/js-style-guide/README.md

 #### A technique to ensure that a filename has the necessary descriptiveness is to give the file a descriptive name and then keep appending the parent folders to the name until the file's purpose is clear.

+When adding a folder name, changing the name from a plural to a singular and vice-versa is fine.
+E.G. `/services` could become `mysql-service` singular.

 Always add the folder names as postfixes rather than prefixes.

 > Why only add folders as postfixes?
 Because the reader may recognize the file from the initial name and not need to read the folder names.